CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a clear overview in the main file and well-signaled, one-level-deep references to 8 separate reference files.
-Each reference includes a brief description of when to read it.
-The References section at the bottom provides a complete navigation guide with context for each file.
+Excellent progressive disclosure structure.
+The SKILL.md provides a clear overview with well-signaled, one-level-deep references to specific topics (implementation-template, partitioning-patterns, authentication-patterns, etc.).
+Each reference includes a brief description of when to consult it.
+The References section at the bottom provides a comprehensive index with contextual guidance on when each file is relevant.

 3 / 3